TEALSK12/apcsa-public/curriculum/Unit3/Lesson-316.md

 Accommodation and Differentiation
 ---------------------------------
 Invite your artistic students to create posters 3.16.1 and 3.16.2 for your classroom.
-If needed, work through the 2 Practice-It questions as a whole class.
+If needed, work through the 2 practice questions as a whole class.

 For your more advanced students, you might encourage them to create more complex algorithms, or more advanced interaction with the user.
 If they are interested in AI and machine learning, invite them